nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 that there have been languages written since 1999 and there may even be some advantages to using them.

+**If you like this kind of thing, [SmolBSD](https://smolbsd.org/) might be of interest too, a NetBSD based system which boots in milliseconds.
+(thanks to Emile on Blueksy for the heads-up.**

 # TO BE CONTINUED

 Next up: [Forest for the trees](/art/forest-for-the-trees/), an adventure